th2-net/th2-docs/content/versions/1-5-4/cookbook/demo-main-scenario.md

 The script represents the set of messages sent to the system and the responses recived from the system.

-In this example, **flow** is the path of the one message sent by the _script_.
+In this example, **flow** is the path of one message sent by the _script_.

-When sending the message, script sends a gRPC request to the `act` component with the instructions of which message should go to which connector.
-Act transfers the message to the `conn` client component.
-Then, based on the used gRPC call, it starts to find the message which will be the response from the system on the message we’ve sent.
+When sending the message, the script sends a gRPC request to the `act` component with the instructions on which message should go to which connector. `Act` transfers the message to the `conn` client component.
+Then, based on the used gRPC call, it starts looking for the message which will be the response from the system on the message we’ve sent.

-The `conn` client component gets the th2 message from the `act`, forms the FIX message based on a dictionary and then sends it to the `conn` server on FIX protocol.
+The `conn` client component gets the th2 message from the `act`, forms the FIX message based on a dictionary, and then, sends it to the `conn` server on FIX protocol.

 The `sim` gets this message from the `conn` server and creates a response on it, simulating remote system behavior.

 The response returns on the `conn` server and then transfers to the `conn` client on FIX protocol.
-Then response goes to the `codec`, where it is decoded into human-readable th2 format which is also clear for the other components.
-From the codec all the messages come to the `act`, to the `check1` for verifying on requests from script and to the `recon` for passive verification.
+Then response goes to `codec`, where it is decoded into human-readable th2 format, which is also clear for the other components.
+From `codec` all the messages come to `act`, to `check1` (for verifying on requests from script), and to `recon` (for passive verification).

-When checking, the script sends a gRPC request to `check1` with instructions on messages verification.
+When checking, the script sends a gRPC request to `check1` with the instructions on message verification.
 These instructions contain expected result on each message we want to verify.

-Also, component `recon` performs the passive verification during all the env work.
+Also, the `recon` component performs passive verification while other environment components continue working.

 ![Demo script flow animation](https://github.com/th2-net/th2-documentation/raw/master/images/demo-ver154-main/script_flow.gif)